 Building ACTIVATION marketing experiences

-These experiential marketing events, while clearly rewarding for brand activation, are complex undertakings — whether your creating the event yourself or seeking support from a brand activation company.
+These experiential marketing events and ideas, while clearly rewarding for brand activation, are complex undertakings — whether your creating the event yourself or seeking support from a vendor.
 Setting them up isn’t so different from establishing a pop-up shop, complete with merchandise and product displays along with multi-faceted multimedia materials related to interactive activities, like large screens that allow for the creation of life-sized special effects.

 Marketers, brand managers, event crews, or even a specialty experiential marketing company will be enlisted to must move and assemble huge amounts of equipment and signage, with some of it being delicate technical equipment used for virtual and augmented reality experiences.
 For example, in conjunction with the 2018 FIFA World Cup, Coca-Cola developed an augmented reality experience in Switzerland that involved a giant green screen surrounded by Coke-branded materials.
 Meanwhile, in LA, beauty retailer Sephora launched a beauty convention called Sephoria: House of Beauty, as Glamour describes, where consumers could explore three floors of beauty products in an event space.